How to Search in TRIREME

 To conduct a simple search, type in your search term in the “Search Archive” box across the top of the Trireme web page:

-If you are already within a specific Collection, Sub-Collection, Series, Or Record level, simply type your search term in the “Search Archive” box, and it will search within that specific collection or series:
+If you are already within a specific Collection, Sub-Collection, Series, Or Record level, a second, “Search Folder” box will appear.
+Type your search term in this “Search Folder” box to search within that specific collection or series:

 AND/OR/NOT: Boolean searching